static-frame/static-frame/doc/source/articles/upgrade.rst

-No 7: Everything is not a Nanosecond
+No. 7: Everything is not a Nanosecond
 __________________________________________________________________

 Pandas models every date or timestamp as a NumPy nanosecond ``datetime64`` object, regardless of if nanosecond-level resolution is practical or appropriate.
 This has the amusing side effect of creating a "Y2262 problem" for Pandas: dates beyond 2262-04-11 cannot be expressed.
 While I can create a ``pd.DatetimeIndex`` up to 2262-04-11, one day further and Pandas raises an error.